MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first "computer bug" was an actual bug?
-In 1947, a moth got stuck in a relay and hindered the operation of Harvard's Mark II computer.
-When the engineers found the moth, they referred to the incident as "debugging" the system, hence the term 'debug' was born!
+Did you know that the first ever computer bug was an actual bug?
+In 1947, Grace Hopper, a computing pioneer, found a moth causing problems inside a mechanical computer.
+The incident was carefully documented and the term "bug" has been used to refer to software issues ever since.
+Curiously, the moth is still preserved at the Smithsonian Museum.